Regional Economic Development Councils (REDCs)

 In 2011, Governor Andrew M. Cuomo established 10 Regional Councils and charged them with developing long-term strategic plans for economic growth in their regions.

-The REDCs are another source of funding for arts and cultural organizations that may apply for competitive grants through New York State Council on the Arts or other state agencies including the Office of Parks, Recreation, and Historic Preservation, NYSERTA, and Empire State Development.
+The REDCs are another source of funding for arts and cultural organizations that may apply for competitive grants through New York State Council on the Arts or other state agencies including the Office of Parks, Recreation, and Historic Preservation, NYSERDA, and Empire State Development.

 The strategic plans are intended to serve as “road maps,” guiding each region’s efforts to stimulate economic growth.
 Strategic plans, implementation agenda, and progress reports are available online at www.regionalcouncils.ny.gov